-2. There may be additional chances to connect with others in the community and in relationships.
+2. There may be additional chances to connect with others in the community and relationships.

 3. There are fewer distractions in the classroom.

 The fact that traditional in-person education isn’t always readily accessible to individuals is one of its biggest drawbacks.
 For higher education institutions, this is especially true.
-Here are a few disadvantages to taking the school in person.
+Here are a few disadvantages of in person learning.

 1. Some students may not find their field of study offered in their local schools.